 Confidentiality

-All faculty and staff who are not confidential are required to report all students’ disclosures of sexual violence, relationship violence, and/or stalking to the Title IX office to ensure consistent student services and Title IX policy compliance.
-A CARE advocate can discuss any student’s concerns one-on-one, without sharing the student’s name, identifying information, or any other details about their visit with CARE with other campus offices, including Title IX.
+All faculty and staff who are not confidential are required to report all students’ disclosures of sexual violence, relationship violence, and/or stalking to the Title IX Compliance and Discrimination and Harassment Prevention Office (”TIX/DHP Office”) office to ensure consistent student services and TIX/ DHP policy compliance.
+A CARE advocate can discuss any student’s concerns one-on-one, without sharing the student’s name, identifying information, or any other details about their visit with CARE with other campus offices, including TIX/DHP.
 The Disabled Students Program will not be notified that you have visited CARE unless you explicitly request CARE’s assistance in working with them.

 Community & National Resources